Improving Model Performance

 Gradient Accumulation

-Small batch sizes can result in noisy or suboptimal weight updates.
-However, it is not always possible to use a large batch size.
-For example, if you are using large image chips, a complex architecture, and/or have limited GPU VRAM, you may not be able to use a large batch size.
+Very small mini-batch sizes can result in noisy or suboptimal parameter updates.
+However, it is not always possible to use a large mini-batch size.
+For example, if you are using large image chips, a complex architecture, and/or have limited GPU VRAM, you may not be able to use a large mini-batch size.
 To get around this issue, you can implement gradient accumulation.
-The idea here is that the weights are not updated after each training batch.
-Instead, the gradients are allowed to accumulate over a given number of batches prior to performing the optimization.
+The idea here is that the weights/parameters are not updated after each training mini-batch is processed.
+Instead, the gradients are allowed to accumulate over a given number of mini-batches prior to performing the optimization.

-In the example below, I am allowing the gradients to accumulate for 4 batches before applying the optimization or weight updates.
-This involves (1) defining a variable, in this case accum_iter, that specifies over how many batches to accumulate the losses over, (2) dividing the loss by this variable for normalization, (3) defining a condition with an if statement so that gradients will only be updated after every 4 batches or for the final training batch, and (5) only applying the optimizer and clearing the gradients if one of these conditions are met.
-In my example below, this condition is applied inside of the for loop that iterates over the batches and after the loss has been calculated and the backpropagation has been performed.
-Also, I am not clearing the gradients at the beginning of each training batch.
+In the example below, I am allowing the gradients to accumulate for 4 mini-batches before applying the optimization or weight/parameter updates.
+This involves (1) defining a variable, in this case accum_iter, that specifies over how many mini-batches to accumulate the losses over, (2) dividing the loss by this variable for normalization, (3) defining a condition with an if statement so that gradients will only be updated after every 4 mini-batches or for the final training mini-batch, and (5) only applying the optimizer and clearing the gradients if one of these conditions are met.
+In my example below, this condition is applied inside of the for loop that iterates over the mini-batches and after the loss has been calculated and the backpropagation has been performed.
+Also, I am not clearing the gradients at the beginning of each training mini-batch.
 Instead, this occurs within the conditions since accumulating the gradients cannot occur if they are cleared.
 So, the gradients are only cleared after an optimization step has been performed.

-In this specific example, gradient accumulation is not necessary since the batch size is large.
+In this specific example, gradient accumulation is not necessary since the mini-batch size is large.
 This is just an example.
+Also, remember that large mini-batch sizes can be problematic.
+So, use gradient accumulation with care.

 eNum = []